 An old fashion southern comfort food like this easy Bisquick chicken and dumplings recipe hits the spot with creamy sauce and fluffy dumplings!
 This simple yet flavorful stew will be ready in about an hour.

 I’ve made this easy one-pot meal for years, and this ultimate comfort food never fails!

-The full list of ingredients, detailed instructions, and the recipe notes for the chicken and dumpling recipe are included in the recipe card below.
+The full list of ingredients, detailed instructions, and notes for the recipe are included in the recipe card below.

 - Butter – always use salted butter for this recipe.

 - Milk – You can use whole or low-fat milk.
 In a pinch evaporated milk gets the job done, just add a little water to it first.

 - Apple juice – Use unsweetened apple juice.
 If you don’t use the whole bottle, freeze the remaining in ice cube trays.

 - Whole roasted chicken – A precooked rotisserie chicken makes this a quick and easy stew.
 You can also use a combination of skinless chicken breasts and chicken thighs.